5 reasons why product pre-sale is a good idea

-- Regular sales cannibalisation – sometimes a very successful pre-sale lowers the regular sales of other products, because it catches most of the attention.
-This why you should plan your pre-order campaign in advance – it's better not to have it coincide with other promotional actions.
+- Regular sales cannibalization – sometimes a very successful pre-sale lowers the regular sales of other products because it catches most of the attention.
+This way you should plan your pre-order campaign in advance – it's better not to have it coincide with other promotional actions.

 How to communicate a pre-sale

 According to a well-known rule, we've got to be cautious about information spreading.
 The word about the possibility of pre-order has to reach everyone interested.
 It doesn't matter how many perfect WordPress landing pages we create if no one will ever know about them.
 How can we communicate a pre-sale to our customers and users?

 - Build a landing page – it's still the most popular way to advertise special offers – and there's a reason for it.
-A simple, well-designed landing page will guide internet users directly to a current offer and it will do it effectively, mainly because there aren’t any distractors – ads, related posts or suggestions.
+Start with a simple, well-designed landing page template, make necessary changes, and guide internet users directly to a current offer effectively, mainly due to a lack of distractors – ads, related posts, or suggestions.
 Landing pages should convert much better than an ordinary online shop subpage or a post in social media newsfeed.
 It's an ideal place to use some tools to highlight your product or event's importance and build up an interest in it.
 You can benefit – for example – from adding a counter widget to your landing page or managing your online campaign with a schedule.

-- Video – a short film, video presentation, or a trailer of a product will help your customers to make a decision, if it's worth it to trust your brand and order a product before release.
-Focus on the most important benefits, pay attention to what you have to offer your pre-sale customers.
+- Video – a short film, video presentation, or trailer of a product will help your customers to make a decision if it's worth it to trust your brand and order a product before release.
+Focus on the most important benefits, and pay attention to what you have to offer your pre-sale customers.

 There are industries that don't function without pre-sales.
-A concert organisation for example.
-In extreme cases tickets for an event can (or have to!) be bought almost a year before day zero!
+A concert organization, for example.
+In extreme cases, tickets for an event can (or have to!) be bought almost a year before day zero!
 That's the story of Metallica's Worldwired Tour – fans could buy their tickets eleven months before the concerts!
 Worth mentioning – every Metallica concert has a closed pre-sale for MetClub members before anyone else.
-It's one of the key benefits for their fanclubbers.
+It's one of the key benefits for their fan clubbers.

 The main factor of pre-sale success is limited availability.
-Both customers and promoters know well, that every concert has a finite number of seats and standing places.
-Usually this number is too low and there is a group of fans, who can't get tickets for their favourite artist or sports team, left behind.
+Both customers and promoters know well that every concert has a finite number of seats and standing places.
+Usually, this number is too low, and there is a group of fans, who can't get tickets for their favorite artist or sports team left behind.
 And it's not only in the case of the biggest stars.
 Sometimes the lesser-known bands come to town to play in a smaller venue.
-If it gets sold-out, it remains that way.
+If it gets sold out, it remains that way.
 Unless the gig is moved to a bigger place.

 Video games and music